thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 NLP: Toxic, and Spooky.
 Images: Leaves and Lung cancer

+Final scores did not factor in. (since some of these EDAs didn't even have models or submissions).

 # Findings

 For structured data, EDAs seem to follow similar formats.
 For instnace, all the Titanic EDas are almost identical in their analyses.
 Houses prices less so, but still follow the same general thrust - looking for correlations between different variables.